TEOTIHUACAN LESSON PLANS

 ||Create an Infographic on Teotihuacan|

 Today, the Aztec are among the most famous and well-documented of Mexico’s many pre-Columbian civilizations, and rightfully so – in the space of just a few generations, the Aztec – also known as the Mexica – conquered their neighbors and founded a formidable and wealthy empire.
 The Aztec developed a rich cosmology and controlled vast networks of trade and tribute reaching north, south, east, and west for many thousands of miles.
 Their monumental architecture is still impressive today – even in ruins excavated from beneath Mexico City, the imperial capital of the Spanish conquistadors who deliberately attempted to erase the Aztec from the face of the Earth.

-But as impressive as the Aztec would become in their own right, when they arrived in the early 1300s as marginal, road-weary nomads in the area of modern day Mexico City, they found themselves awestruck by the decaying ruins of an even grander, even more ancient civilization – the first great city in the Western Hemisphere.
+But as impressive as the Aztec would become in their own right, when they arrived as road-weary nomads in the area of modern day Mexico City during the early 1300s, they were awestruck by the decaying ruins of an even grander, even more ancient civilization – the first great city in the Western Hemisphere.
 Confounded by this abandoned city, an urban area like nothing they had ever seen, the Aztec fell into reverence for a grandeur that they could scarcely imagine had been raised by human hands.
 Not knowing what else to say, not even knowing the language of its long dead inhabitants, they called these ruins Teotihuacan – in the Aztec language, Nahuatl, “the place where gods were born.”

 This is as fitting a name as any – the Aztec went on to model much of their religion, their grand architecture, their very view of the world on the massive pyramids, finely-hewn artifacts, and colorfully rendered imagery they found here.

 Even today, visitors to Teotihuacan find themselves gasping in awe, few realizing that anything so monumental and impressive exists anywhere outside of a better-publicized place like Egypt – that prehistoric American peoples could create something so staggeringly massive.

 - Name and briefly describe the main features of the ritual center of Teotihuacan.

 - Which elements of architecture and decoration appear in later Mesoamerican cultures?